node-apn/node-apn/doc/apn.markdown

 ### Device Tokens

 To push a notification you will need a set of device tokens to send a notification to.
 These are in the form of a hex-encoded string (see example below).
-Information about getting device tokens can be found in [Registering for Remote Notifications](registration).
+Information about getting device tokens can be found in [Registering for Remote Notifications][registration].

 ```javascript
 let deviceTokens = ["834c8b48e6254e47435d74720b1d4a13e3e57d0bf318333c284c1db8ce8ddc58"];